We Are Open & Seeing Patients || We Do COVID-19 PCR Testing. To book an appointment, click here.

 What is the difference between typical and atypical Parkinson's?

-Atypical Parkinsonian disorders are progressive diseases that present with some of the signs and symptoms of Parkinson’s disease, but that generally do not respond well to drug treatment with levodopa.
+Atypical Parkinsonian disorders are progressive diseases that present with some of the signs and symptoms of Parkinson’s disease, but that generally do not respond well to drug treatment.

 What are the symptoms of Atypical Parkinson's Disease?